xapian/xapian-gsoc-proposal/proposal.rst

 .. any university classes or exams, vacations, etc), make sure you include them
 .. in your project timeline.

-* Weeks of bonding: get familiar with ranking algorithms, search for suitable datasets, assessment of the complexity of integrating large databases, and performance tests.
+* Weeks of bonding: Get more familiar with ranking algorithms, select specific suitable parts of the above datasets, discuss what is wrong with `#278 <https://github.com/xapian/xapian/pull/278>`_.

-In each next position assumes that testing and writing cross-platform part is included.

-* 1 Week - integrate datasets
+* 1 Week - FIRE dataset integration.
+Each user have to download it by themself, because of registration required.
+Implement training process using Letor API.

-* 2 Weeks of exams (situation with exams is very unstable now in my University, so I timeline may change in this case)
+* 2 Weeks of exams (situation with exams is very unstable now in my University, so I timeline may change in this case).

+* 1 Week - add function for selecting scorer and ranker.
+It would be nice to write API allows user to select default sets of queries to run and run specified queries.
+For that purpose update build system to be able to run suite from terminal.

+* 1 Week - TREC dataset integration.
+It has similar format to FIRE, it should not be problem to integrate it.
+Start writing tool for combine docs.

+* 1 Week - combine tool API should support plain logical operations, it could take time to implement them.

-* 1 Week - solve possible problems with the size of datasets
+* 1 Week - prepare tool for text data extracting from Wikipedia.

-* 3 Weeks - implement ListMLE, ListNet and SVM evaluation api

-If no troubles appeared, I can try to develop suite for performance testing:
+* 1 Week - add functionallity to perftest to drop system cache for more accurate results and run one case multiple times to get average time consuming.

-* 1 Week - get familiar with data indexing and searching api
+* 1 Week - implement Wikipedia data loader and queries for it, write performance tests for filling db with documents, iterating over documents.

-* 1.5 Weeks - tests for indexing
+* 1 Week - add perftest to autotools srcipt, as it advised in `#107 <https://trac.xapian.org/ticket/107>`_.
+If time is left, add function to fork test case in new process and measure it memory usage.

-* 1.5 Weeks - tests for searching
+* 2 Weeks - extra time if something goes wrong.

-* 1 Week - solving problems and integrate tests to build system

-Remaining time - contingency reserved

 Previous Discussion of your Project
 -----------------------------------